 - Don’t neglect God.
 We get busy so easily.
 Knowing this, we can build in habits that ensure our regular attention toward him.

-…and this means seeking him and letting him decide what happens next.
+This means seeking him and letting him decide what happens next.
 We must trust that he’ll do what’s best for us.
 This growth of trust results in more seeking of him and less asking for his hand to move in our lives.

 Now is always the best time to seek God.
 Don’t wait for a better time because there isn’t one.
 Putting it off means making any further seeking more difficult because it increases our distance and the stuff we put between us and God.
 Fortunately, God doesn’t move or hide; he’s always right where he is at this very moment ready for us to seek and find him.